silexlabs/drag-drop-stage-component/README.md

 ## Features

-* [x] move and resize elements
+* [x] move and resize elements, with multi selection
-* [x] callbacks to have full control over what is selectable, draggable, droppable, resizeable, a drop zone
+* [x] hooks give you full control over what is selectable, draggable, droppable, resizeable, a drop zone
-* [x] multi selection
+* [x] events to be notified of every action of the user
 * [x] drawing mode, which let the user select multiple elements easily or draw a new element on the stage
 * [x] scroll when the user moves near the border of the stage, or to show a specific element
+* [x] handle the events outside the iframe (the user can drag an element and release the mouse outside the iframe)

 Here is a [list of features](https://github.com/lexoyo/stage/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) which is the current road map (please vote with :+1:s).